plentycornucopia/project_personalinformation/README.md

 |M54898847|05/23/2024|Employers:|A1A CAR WASH BENEKE FABRICATORS|BENEKE FABRICATORS INC A1A CAR WASH LLC|A1A CAR WASH BENEKE FABRICATORS BENEKE FABRICATORS INCORPORATED|

 ## Screenshot of Reference Table
 This is a simple ER Diagram of the full table this data will be sent to in PostgreSQL.
-While all columns are shown here the only ones relevant to this project are found in the diagram ⬆.
+While all columns are shown here the only ones relevant to this project are found in the diagram ⬆ above.
+Again, this is a direct screenshot from the database for overall context.
+The actual PostgreSQL db is available upon request if needed.

 ![Table Appears in HTML](personalinformation_reference.png?raw=true "Table Appears in HTML")